nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2024-01.md

 {{! multiexcerpt name='studio-updates-2024-01'}}

 ## Connect / Account Management

+Roles in Connect have evolved.
+With this release there will be three internal and three external roles.

+**External Roles**

+**Basic User**
+This is the default type for external users  (clients, partners etc.) and gives access to that organisation’s packages Basic users can be added to services by Admins, giving them access to Studio projects and other features

+**OrgAdmin**
+This is role that allows a user to administer an organisation’s user via the Account Management feature

+**SuperOrgAdmin (ex ProjectAdmin)**
+This is a superior admin role that gives access Account Management and Project Admin features, as well a the ability to create OrgAdmins
+For further information please contact support.

+Specific changes:

 - Fixed assignment of a user to a service when an obsolete service reached the limit.
 - Fixed Jira assignment when a user is added to Support service.
 - Search box in "Account Management Services" now provides only the list of services matching the query.